S1MPLE0007/S1MPLE0007/README.md

 ###

-<p align="center">I'm a aspiring Software Engineer with passion on Front-End Web Development and have interest on Web Designing, QA/Software Testing and IT Tech Support</p>
+<p align="center">I'm a aspiring Software Engineer with passion on Front-End Web Development, Web Designing, and have interest on QA/Software Testing and IT Tech Support</p>

 ###